oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 **Collaboration:**
 - We helped each other when someone got stuck
-- We reviewed each other's code and gave feedback
 - We tested each other's missions and suggested improvements
 - We made decisions together about robot design